Atuguba’s coup comment doesn’t conclude that a coup must happen – Prof Appiagyei-Atua

 Making a case for Raymond Atuguba on Accra-based Joy FM, Prof. Appiagyei-Atua indicated that “If you listen to Prof. Atuguba, he only indicates certain indicators that could instigate a coup.
 He doesn’t conclude that a coup must happen,” he said.

+He indicated that government officials who are blowing the coup comments out of proportion are the ones that may cause the coup to happen.

-“I think it is the government’s official who are blowing these coup comments out of proportion.
+“I think it is the government’s official who is blowing these coup comments out of proportion.
 The more they talk about it, the more people get agitated.”

-He said he does not believe that the conditions in Ghana have deteriorated to the extent that there is the need for a coup to solve the country’s problems.
+He said he does not believe that the conditions in Ghana have deteriorated to the extent that there is a need for a coup to solve the country’s problems.

-“I don’t think that conditions have deteriorated to the extent that coups will solve our problems," Prof. Appiagyei-Atua said.
+“I don’t think that conditions have deteriorated to the extent that coups will solve our problems.”